-\keybullet{Generalised context-shift:} Context-shift relations are generalised to 1-to-many, many-to-1 and many-to-many relations by letting the fully-specified added or subtracted context be one of a (relation-specific) \textit{context set} (Fig \ref{fig:relation_gen}), e.g. allowing an entity to be \textit{any} colour or \textit{anything} blue.
-The potential scope and size of each context set means these relations can vary greatly.
-The limiting case for small context sets has a single context in each, whereby the relation is an explicit context-shift (as above), and the \ul{\textit{difference} between embeddings is a known vector offset}.
-In the limiting case where context sets are large, the added/subtracted context is so loosely defined that, in effect, only the relatedness aspect of the relation and thus only the \ul{common subspace component of embeddings is known}.
+\keybullet{Generalised context-shift:} Context-shift relations generalise to 1-to-many, many-to-1 and many-to-many relations where the added/subtracted context may be from a (relation-specific) \textit{context set} (Fig~\ref{fig:relation_gen}), e.g.~\textit{any} city or \textit{anything} bigger.
+The potential scope and size of context sets adds variability to these relations.
+The limiting case in which the context set is ``small'' reduces to a 1-to-1 context-shift (above) and the \ul{embedding difference is a known vector offset}.
+In the limiting case of a ``large'' context set, the added/subtracted context is essentially unrestricted such that only the relatedness aspect of the relation, and thus a \ul{common subspace component of embeddings}, is fixed.

-\keypoint{Link to set theory:} Viewing PMI vectors as \textit{sets of word associations} and taking intuition from Fig \ref{fig:word_embeddin_relations}, the above relations can be seen to reflect set operations: similarity as set equality; relatedness as equality of a subset; and context-shift as the set difference equalling a relation-specific set.
-This highlights how the relatedness aspect of a relation reflects features that must be common, and context-shift reflects features that must differ.
-Whilst this mirrors an intuitive notion of ``feature vectors'', we emphasise that this is grounded in the co-occurrence statistics of PMI-based word embeddings.
+\keypoint{Categorisation completeness:} Taking intuition from Fig~\ref{fig:word_embeddin_relations} and considering PMI vectors as \textit{sets of word features}, these relation types can be interpreted as set operations: similarity as set equality; relatedness as subset equality; and context-shift as a relation-specific set difference.
+Since for any relation each feature must either remain unchanged (relatedness), change (context shift) or else be irrelevant, we conjecture that the above relation types give a complete partition of semantic relations.